transdigiware/blockchain/console-icp-about.md

 This {{site.data.keyword.blockchainfull_notm}} Platform release includes the following key features:

 **BUILD ---- Integrated developer experience**
-- **Easily code** your smart contracts in Node.js, Golang, or Javascript, write client applications using the new {{site.data.keyword.blockchainfull_notm}} VS Code extension, leverage **SDK integration** with the user interface console, and learn from our rich tutorials and samples.
+- **Easily code** your smart contracts in Node.js, Golang, or JavaScript, write client applications using the new {{site.data.keyword.blockchainfull_notm}} VS Code extension, leverage **SDK integration** with the user interface console, and learn from our rich tutorials and samples.
 - **Simplified DevOps** allows you to move from development to test to production in a single environment by scaling up your Kubernetes resources to add more components.
 - **Kubernetes service integration.** Leverage services such as Grafana and Prometheus for logging and Kibana for monitoring.
 - **Up-to-date Fabric key features**.
 Leverage the latest features of Hyperledger Fabric v1.4.1: